Culby/smart-scheduling-links/specification.md

 * **Progressive enhancement** -- publishers can expose coarse-grained data like "we have 20 slots available today" or fine-grained data with specific timing for each slot, and can expose slots for any relevant actor for Schedule
 * **Builds on standards** -- publishers expose data according to the FHIR standard, but don't need specific experience with FHIR to follow this guide

-## Scheduling Architecture
+## Scheduling Architecture at a High Level

  <img src="SchedulingArchitecture.drawio.png" alt="Scheduling ER Diagram"/>

  * **Slot Publisher** -- EHRs or booking portals provide a list of the available providers and slots that are available via provider organizations.
-This will include all the available FHIR resources including practitioner, practitioner role, health service, location, and organization
+This will include all the available FHIR resources including practitioner, practitioner role, health service, location, and organizations.
+Slot publishers will make vias avaiable via bulk publish speficiation.

- * **Directories** -- which can include complete provider directories will serve as both a client and servier will consume the slots via the bulk publish API.
-Publishers can expose available slots with nothing more than static web hosting (e.g., from a cloud storage bucket or off-the-shelf web server)
+ * **Directories** -- Could be a directory of slots or can include complete provider directories.
+This actor will serve as both a client and servier will consume the slots via the bulk publish API.
+Publishers can expose available slots with nothing more than static web hosting (e.g., from a cloud storage bucket or off-the-shelf web server).
+This low effort approach does not require a full FHIR server.

  * **Client Scheduling Applications** --Apps can then connect to the directory and find available appointments that best suite their needs eliminating the back and forth need to call providers to book appointments.
-For the patients or the consumer of appointments can easily and simple find the best appointment they need based on provider, location, time or plan to find the appointment that best fits their need without having to pick-up the phone.
+Patients or the consumer  can more easily find the best slot availale to suite their need rather a docters appointment, booking a vaccine or a vaerity of other healthcare services based on provider, location, time, find the appointment slot that best fits their need without having to pick-up the phone.

 ## Quick Start Guide